-In Sweden, the return process typically begins once the refusal decision has gained legal force and domestic remedies have been exhausted.
-The decision will stipulate the time period within which a person must "voluntarily" leave Sweden without being subject to a re-entry ban.
+In Sweden, the return process typically begins once the refusal decision has gained legal force and domestic remedies have been exhausted.134 The decision will stipulate the time period within which a person must "voluntarily" leave Sweden without being subject to a re-entry ban.
 This is typically two to four weeks for adults, as well as families with children.
 By way of comparison, in Germany, people are usually given a one- to four-week window for voluntary departure.
 All experts interviewed in Sweden emphasized that these short durations do not provide enough time to come to terms with a return decision and undertake the necessary preparations for the return home.
-Although both the EU Return Directive and Sweden Aliens Act136 allow for an extension of the time limit for voluntary departure - including permitting a child to complete the
+Although both the EU Return Directive and Sweden Aliens Act135 allow for an extension of the time limit for voluntary departure - including permitting a child to complete the school year136 - this is under-used.
+SMA

-See Save the Children, From Europe to Afghanistan: Experiences of Child Returnees; for example, pp. 15 (the account of an Afghan boy whose father decided to return to their home country, against the boy's wishes), and 34 (the need for information provision).
+132 See Save the Children, From Europe to Afghanistan: Experiences of Child Returnees; for example, pp. 15 (the account of an Afghan boy whose father decided to return to their home country, against the boy's wishes), and 34 (the need for information provision).